 - MN Benefits: apply for benefits

 - Users can apply for benefits from the following nine programs in less than 20 minutes — Supplemental Nutrition Assistance Program; Emergency Assistance; Housing Support; Child Care Assistance Program; Diversionary Work Program; General Assistance; Minnesota Family Investment Program; Minnesota Supplemental Aid; Refugee Cash Assistance.
 The mobile-friendly application works across all browsers, computers, laptops and phones and is available in Spanish, with more languages to come.
-It’s easy to upload documents, and no account login is necessary, eliminating a common barrier to access.
+It’s easy to upload documents, and no account login is necessary.
 Apply now at MN Benefits (mn.gov)

 - Contact your local county to ask questions and learn more